-Flu fighter loose leaf herbal tea is an uplifting blend of elderflower, peppermint and yarrow.
+Flu fighter loose leaf herbal tisane is an uplifting blend of elderflower, peppermint and yarrow.
 It can be served as a refreshing afternoon botanical “pick me up” or used to help relieve symptoms of colds, flu, rhinitis, sinus congestion and hay fever.
 This particular combination of herbs is traditionally used to help relieve nasal catarrh, and support the body while fighting off colds and flu.
 As well as making a delicious tea, it can also be used as a steam inhalation, or makes a soothing gargle for sore throats.

 Flu fighter tea contains: